 # # #

-If you or someone you know is making a difference in infrastructure planning or development I'd love to share your story.
-Please write me at brooks@personsofinfrastructure.com.
+If you or someone you know is making a difference in modernizing or developing new types of infrastructure, I'd love to share your story.
+Please send your ideas to me at brooks@personsofinfrastructure.com.